kykc/juras/README.md

 would just answer "yes" to every proposal.
 I'm capable of reading the resulting code and I reviewed it to the best of my abilities.

+Whether this experiment is a success is yours to decide.

 # Screenshots

 ![image](screenshots.png)